KTH-RPL/DeFlow/README.md

 Will present in ICRA'24.

 Task: Scene Flow Estimation in Autonomous Driving.
 Pre-trained weights for models are available in [Onedrive link](https://hkustconnect-my.sharepoint.com/:f:/g/personal/qzhangcb_connect_ust_hk/Et85xv7IGMRKgqrVeJEVkMoB_vxlcXk6OZUyiPjd4AArIg?e=lqRGhx).
 Check usage in [2.
 Evaluation](#2-evaluation) or [3.
 Visualization](#3-visualization).

 **Scripts** quick view in our scripts:

-- `0_preprocess.py` : pre-process data before training to speed up the whole training time.
+- `dataprocess/extract_*.py` : pre-process data before training to speed up the whole training time.
+  [Dataset we included now: Argoverse 2, more on the way: Waymo and Nuscenes, custom data.]

 - `1_train.py`: Train the model and get model checkpoints.
 Pls remember to check the config.

 - `2_eval.py` : Evaluate the model on the validation/test set.
 And also upload to online leaderboard.

 - `3_vis.py` : For visualization of the results with a video.

 ## 0. Setup